 Stop by the gorgeous Los Patos Beach and River for a fresh seafood lunch.
 My favorite place is Kathy’s restaurant right on the beach and in a more secluded corner.
 Her restaurant, a women-owned small business for many years, serves delicious food from a pristinely kept kitchen.
 Give her a call (829)988-1038 so she can have everything ready for you upon arrival.
 And let her know Isabelle sent you! 😉

 Things to do in the Dominican Republic – Pedernales Province

 4. Bahia de las Aguilas: The Best Beach in the World

 Bahia de las Aguilas is the prize at the end of the scenic Southwest Dominican road trip from Barahona to Los Patos to Pedernales.
-I’ve traveled to over 45 countries in the world and Bahia de las Aguilas ranks as the best beach in the world for me.
-So if you love beaches, Bahia de las Aguilas is a must bucket list thing to do in the Dominican Republic.
+I’ve traveled to over 45 countries in the world and Bahia de las Aguilas ranks as one of the best beaches in the world for me.
+So if you love beaches, visiting Bahia de las Aguilas is a must-do and one of the best things to do in the Dominican Republic.

 Want to visit Bahia de las Aguilas independently?
 Here’s a step-by-step guide on how to get to Bahia de las Aguilas from Santo Domingo via public transportation.

 On the very road that leads to Bahia de las Aguilas beach, consider this refreshing detour and Dominican Republic point of interest.
 Los Pozos de Romeo is a crystal clear natural pool enclosed within rocks and cacti fauna.
 A perfect pit stop to re-freshen up before or after the beach!

 6. Laguna de Oviedo: Iguanas, Flamingos & More